 Many chocolate ice cream recipes have melted chocolate as an ingredient.
 However, there is a very simple trick to make your Chocolate ice cream especially intense to make: used instead of chocolate pure Cocoa powder.

 Because chocolate always contains less than 100% cocoa.
 In addition, there are often some other ingredients that you do not want in your ice cream.
-So to get the maximum taste, cocoa powder is used, which is crucial for the chocolate taste.
+So to get the maximum flavor, you use cocoa powder, which is crucial for the chocolate flavor.

 Chocolate ice cream ingredients

 - 80 g sugar or Raw cane sugar*

 (alternatively if not all ingredients at hand: 30 g Dextrose* and 1 knife tip Guar gum* or Locust bean gum*)

 - 1 pinch of salt

 - optional: 25 g chocolate* (70% Cocoa), chopped or Cocoa nibs*

 - Heat the milk, cream, sugar, cocoa powder and salt together in a saucepan, stirring until the sugar has dissolved.